dome9/gcp-onboarding/onboarding-api/README.md

 - Params: { CloudAccounts: ["your GCP project ID"], "LogType" : "flowlogs"}
 - See example: https://api-v2-docs.dome9.com/#intelligence_gcponboarding

+Notice: If your flow logs are not enabled, please follow the Intelligence onboarding "Prerequisites" screen on the CloudGuard portal.

 ### Prerequisites
 :one: Make sure you have python installed on your computer.